You may find that the database included in OpenOffice delights you as much as it has me. This page tries to help you use it.

 In this tutorial we will pretend that we've been given the job of keeping track of the names of the children attending a certain prestigious boarding school where every child is a member of one of the following "houses", (i.e. internal units of the school): Ravenclaw, Gryffindor, Hufflepuff or Slytherin

 Create a table in it.
-Call the table HSL.
+(I'd suggest using the Design view approach.)
+We will call the table "HSL".
 (For "Hogwart's School List")

 In it, provide the following fields:

-Create a form.
+Next, create a form.
 You might use the wizard, or the alternative method.
-(But how appropriate to use the "wizard", for this one!)
+But how appropriate it would be, Harry, for this one, to use the "wizard"... so we'll do that...

 Right-click on the "House" column heading.